jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Perkinsus Culturing.md

 	- 0.65 g/L Sodium bicarbonate
 3. Set up vacuum filtration apparatus in the BSC by spraying each of the following with ethanol before placing into BSC
 	1. 1000 mL filtration flask
-	2. Filtration flask tubing
+	2. Large filtration flask tubing
 	3. Glass filter funnel
 	4. Filter base
 	5. Clamp
 	6. Box of 0.22 um filter paper
+4.
-4. Place filter base into filtration flask
+5. Place filter base into filtration flask
-5. Connect tubing into
+6. Connect tubing into side arm of filtration flask
-6. Place a 0.22 um filter paper onto top of filter base
+7. Place a 0.22 um filter paper onto top of filter base
-7. Place glass filter funnel on filter base
+8. Place glass filter funnel on filter base
-8. Use clamp to secure filter base and filter funnel
+9. Use clamp to secure filter base and filter funnel
-9. Filter PCM through a 0.22 um filter into a sterile container
+10. Filter PCM through a 0.22 um filter into a sterile container
-10. Store sterile PCM in 4°C fridge
+11. Store sterile PCM in 4°C fridge

 Materials for inoculating Perkinsus strains into PCM:
 - *Perkinsus marinus* strains